 The Florida Museum of Photographic Arts, founded in 2001, is a not-for-profit museum dedicated to exhibiting important photographic art.
-It currently has over 800 members and is widely supported by the community.
+It currently has over 800 members, hosts over 25 photography classes per year, and is widely supported by the community.
 The museum collects, preserves and exhibits historic and contemporary works by nationally and internationally known artists.
-To date, the museum has mounted 53 major photographic exhibitions.
+To date, the museum has mounted over 60 major photographic exhibitions.

-Let’s take a look at the images on the building . . . .
+Let’s take a look at some of the images on the building . . . .

 Cyclo Driver in Saigon, 2012, A selection from FMoPA’s 4th Annual International Photography Competition

 Andy Warhol, Cowboys and Indians: John Wayne, 1986